shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Quiet!"
 Wryonin refocused his attention, shifting his ears.
 He pulled the band of his slingshot back and loaded a rock.
 After a brief readjustment of his position and aim, he let go.
 The rock flew through the air, over the river, and deep into the woods.
 After a brief delay, Wryonin's ear twitched ever so slightly, and he smiled.
 "Ok, done."

-Lemilay folded her arms across her chest, ears pinned back and brow furrowed.
+Lemilay folded her arms across her chest, ears pinned back, and brow furrowed.
 "Now how do we get it, genius?"

 "Just send Mudrich over, she's already wet."